pvvx/pvvx.github.io/README.md

 | 0x1141 - Telink | 0x02nn - 02: TLSR825x, nn: HW | 0xrrbb - rr: App release, bb: App build | 0x3001 - Zigbee v3.0, Release 0.1 |

 * "Manufacture name" and "Device name" are user-defined.
 They have the write permission attribute.
+When changing the name, it is saved in Flash.
+It is reset to default only by holding down the button (more than 15 seconds).

 ## Web files for projects: